KAIST-MIC-Lab/KAIST-MIC-Lab.github.io/_templates/_publication.md

     pp: # "380-385" # Leave it blank if not applicable
     year: # "2025" # Leave it blank if not applicable
     state: "published" # published, accepted, submitted
+    bib: # "/static/pub/2025-imposing.bib" # Leave it blank if not applicable
 pub_date: "2025-06-30" # Date of publication.
 Change Techrxiv (or other preprint) date to Journal date once published.
 image: "/static/pub/2025-imposing.png" # Representative image of the paper
-github: # Leave this blank if not applicable
+# github: # Leave this blank if not applicable
-  - name: # "CONAC/ECC25-weight-constraint" # GitHub repository name
+#  - name: # "CONAC/ECC25-weight-constraint" # GitHub repository name
-    url: # "KAIST-MIC-Lab/CoNAC/tree/ECC25-weight-constraint" # GitHub repository URL
+#    url: # "KAIST-MIC-Lab/CoNAC/tree/ECC25-weight-constraint" # GitHub repository URL
-    description: # "Code for the paper" # Description of the repository
+#    description: # "Code for the paper" # Description of the repository
 # abstract; emphasize the important part using **bold** or *italic* of markdown syntax
 abstract: "
   In this paper, a **neuro–adaptive controller** with weight norm constraints is proposed for uncertain Euler‒Lagrange systems.